This is commonly known as the "king of the fruits."

 Carbohydrates and fiber complete the nutritional profile.

-You want to start by eating the lower "grades" first, which are much sweeter.
+You want to start by eating the lower "grades" first.

 The higher the grade, the more bitter they are.